 - Detrimental habits (smoking, drug and/or alcohol use)

-- Diabetes, hypertension (high blood pressure), chronic (long-term) heart and/or lung disease, kidney disease / urinary tract infections (UTIs), blood disorders, such as anemia (low red-blood cells) and thrombocytopenia (low platelets in blood)
+- Diabetes, hypertension (high blood pressure), chronic heart and/or lung disease, kidney disease/urinary tract infections (UTIs), blood disorders (such as anemia and thrombocytopenia)

-- Serious infection during pregnancy, such as GBS, HSV, bacterial vaginosis (BV), or staph infection
+- Serious infection during pregnancy, such as group B strep (GBS), herpes simplex virus (HSV), bacterial vaginosis (BV), or staph infection

 - Prior fetal loss or early neonatal death